-To the best of Seller's knowledge, and except with respect to Mortgage Loans identified in Schedule II hereto or if a valid and enforceable lien is identified as prior to the related mortgage but as to which a lender's title policy, an attorney's opinion of title or title guaranty insures such Mortgage as a first priority lien, (A) the related mortgage constitutes a valid, existing and enforceable (subject to bankruptcy laws and general principles of equity) first lien and first priority security interest with respect to each Mortgage Loan on the mortgaged property subject only to: (i) the lien of real property taxes and assessments not yet due and unpaid; (ii) covenants, conditions and restrictions, rights of way, easements and other matters of public record as of the date of recording which are acceptable to mortgage lending institutions generally that do not interfere with the benefits of the security to be provided by the mortgage; (iii) liens created pursuant to any federal, state or local law, regulation or ordinance affording liens for the costs of cleanup of hazardous substances or hazardous wastes or for other environmental protection purposes; and (iv) other matters to which like properties are commonly subject that do not individually or in aggregate materially interfere with the benefits of the security to be provided by the mortgage, and (B) any security agreement, chattel mortgage, or equivalent document related to and delivered to the Custodian with any mortgage establishes in it a valid and subsisting first lien on the property described therein, and it had full right to sell and assign the same.
+To the best of Seller's knowledge, and except with respect to the Existing Liens identified in Schedule I hereto or if a valid and enforceable lien is identified as prior to the related Mortgage but as to which a lender's title policy, an attorney's opinion of title or title guaranty insures such Mortgage as a first priority lien, (A) the related mortgage constitutes a valid, existing and enforceable (subject to bankruptcy laws and general principles of equity) first lien and first priority security interest with respect to each Mortgage Loan on the mortgaged property subject only to: (i) the lien of real property taxes and assessments not yet due and unpaid; (ii) covenants, conditions and restrictions, rights of way, easements and other matters of public record as of the date of recording which are acceptable to mortgage lending institutions generally that do not interfere with the benefits of the security to be provided by the mortgage; (iii) liens created pursuant to any federal, state or local law, regulation or ordinance affording liens for the costs of cleanup of hazardous substances or hazardous wastes or for other environmental protection purposes; and (iv) other matters to which like properties are commonly subject that do not individually or in aggregate materially interfere with the benefits of the security to be provided by the mortgage, and (B) any security agreement, chattel mortgage, or equivalent document related to and delivered to the Servicer or the Custodian with any mortgage establishes in it a valid and subsisting first lien on the property described therein, and it had full right to sell and assign the same.
+For the avoidance of doubt, the Seller makes such representation and warranty solely with respect to a Mortgage Loan for which the statute of limitation period for enforcement of a superior lien has not expired as of the Closing Date.